Vedaantp/SatelliteImageSegmentation/README.md

 Developed by Brown Rice: [Levi Ramirez](https://github.com/Levi-Ramirez), [Shadi Bitaraf](https://github.com/ShadiBitaraf), [Vedaant Patel](https://github.com/Vedaantp), [Benjamin Wong](https://github.com/chiyeon)

+NOTE: anything that is in '[ ]' is in progress and will be delivered in the final PR.

 ## Goal
-**Satellite Society and Electricity Segmentation** targets semantic segmentation, seeking to adapt & use multiple models to achieve high accuracy classification.
-We will compare the performance of select models against a base UNet model.
+**Society and Electricity Satellite Segmentation** targets semantic segmentation, seeking to adapt & use multiple models to achieve high classification accuracy  on the IEEE GRSS 2021 Data Fusion Contest dataset.
+We will compare the performance of [select models] against a base UNet model.
 The model we want to compare UNet to is still in production.
 However, we expect it to be either UNet3+ or DeepLabV3.

 ## Installation

 The code requires `python>=3.11.3`, as well as `pytorch>=2.3` and `torchvision>=0.18`.
-Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
+Please follow the instructions [here](https://realpython.com/installing-python/) to install both python if you don't have it installed already.
+All other dependencies (including pytorch) will be installed using the following steps:

 1. Clone the this repository locally and install with

 `git clone https://github.com/cs175cv-s2024/final-project-brown-rice.git`

+2. (RECOMMENDED) We recommend using a virtual environment in order to have a reproducible and stable envrionment.

+   (a) Create a virtual environment: `python3 -m venv esdenv`

+   (b) Activate the virtual environment:
+   * On macOS and Linux: `source esdenv/bin/activate`
+   * On Windows: `.\esdenv\Scripts\activate`

-2. Install the required packages and dependencies:
+3. Install the required packages and dependencies:
    `pip install -r requirements.txt`

+To deactivate a virtual environment, type `deactivate` in the command line.

 ## Getting Started

-### Step 0, RECOMMENDED: Set up Virtual Project Environment
-To keep the build clean, we recommend using a virtual environment in order to have a reproducible and stable envrionment.

-1. Create a virtual environment:

-   `python3 -m venv esdenv`
-2. Activate the virtual environment:
-   * On macOS and Linux:

-        `source esdenv/bin/activate`
-   * On Windows:

-        `.\esdenv\Scripts\activate`

-To deactivate the virtual environment, type `deactivate`.

-### Step 1: Set up Virtual Project Environment
+### Step 1:
-Install the required packages:
-    `pip install -r requirements.txt`
-### Step 2:
 Use Wandb for experiment tracking, visualization, and collaboration in this project.
-Follow this page for [logging in](https://wandb.auth0.com/login?state=hKFo2SB4VS1WN2dXa0k4OHhTYndvelBiOGRMckRUWl9feGJ5VaFupWxvZ2luo3RpZNkgYTVDY0lUcXBPSVJsUVNSOXhWOTFMenpsRnZTcFBWUEajY2lk2SBWU001N1VDd1Q5d2JHU3hLdEVER1FISUtBQkhwcHpJdw&client=VSM57UCwT9wbGSxKtEDGQHIKABHppzIw&protocol=oauth2&nonce=TmpIZ2NwflJqWVFCT0VvMA%3D%3D&redirect_uri=https%3A%2F%2Fapi.wandb.ai%2Foidc%2Fcallback&response_mode=form_post&response_type=id_token&scope=openid%20profile%20email) or look at [Quickstart guide](https://docs.wandb.ai/quickstart).
+Setup your account using [Quickstart guide](https://docs.wandb.ai/quickstart).
 1. run `wandb login`
 2. Input W&B API key into the prompt.
 If you don't have an account, you'll need to sign up first on their website.
-Once you've logged in and authenticated your account, you can start using
+Once you've logged in and authenticated your account, you can start using Wandb to track the weights and biases of your ML runs.
-3. Input your project name associated with your account in train.py with the line wandb.init(project="PROJECT_NAME"), replacing PROJECT_NAME with the name of your project.
+3. Input your project name associated with your account in train.py in the line with the function wandb.init(project="PROJECT_NAME"), replacing PROJECT_NAME with the name of your project.

+### Step 2:
+You can download the dataset [here](https://drive.google.com/file/d/1mVDV9NkmyfZbkSiD5lkskv_MwOuYxiog/view).
+Download the dataset, place it in a directory called `data/raw`.
+The full path after download and placing the data here should be `data/raw/Train`.

 ### Step 3:
-Download the dataset, place it into a directory.
-Put it in a directory called `data/raw`.
-The full path after download and placing the data here should be `data/raw/Train`.

-Now you should be ready to run the commands to run the models to train on this dataset.
-Look at the [Training](#training) section below to see command to train.
+Now you should be ready to run the commands to train the models on this dataset.
+Look at the [Training](#training) section below to see the training commmand options.

 ## Models
 ### UNet